-Warkworth there are plenty of things to do.
-Warkworth, wrapped around the Mahurangi River is an urban buzz meets regional New Zealand town with a bustling main street, ducks along its river banks and a gateway to vineyards, artisan crafts, Goat Island marine reserve and regional parks… For other trips and holiday inspiration check out Auckland Road Trips.
+Warkworth offers visitors plenty of things to do.
+Warkworth, wrapped around the Mahurangi River is where an urban buzz meets regional New Zealand town with a bustling main street, ducks along its river banks and a gateway to vineyards, artisan crafts, Goat Island marine reserve and regional parks are nearby attractions.Book now

-Parry Kauri forest reserve is a special nook I am not sure if I want to write about.
+Parry Kauri forest reserve is a special nook we am not sure if we want to write about.
 The reserve is a quiet place with ancient Kauri and Totara trees within view of the car park.
 You could be very lazy, not get out of the car and simply look at the magnificent kauri (approximately 800 years old) from your vehicle.

 As New Zealand kauri is under threat from a very nasty disease called kauri dieback (usually fatal) the kiwi icon has its own guardians instructing people how to avoid transmitting the disease to trees not yet affected.
 Parry Kauri reserve has a guardian, with a comfortable chair, sitting by the tree making sure visitors respect the trees.